Level/levelup/README.md

 ### `db.iterator([options])`

 Returns an [`abstract-leveldown` iterator](https://github.com/Level/abstract-leveldown/#abstractleveldown_iteratoroptions), which is what powers the readable streams above.
-Options are the same as the range options of [`createReadStream()`](#createReadStream) and are passed to the underlying store.
+Options are the same as the range options of <a href="#createReadStream"><code>createReadStream</code></a> and are passed to the underlying store.

 <a name="writeStreams"></a>

 #### What happened to `db.createWriteStream`?

 `db.createWriteStream()` has been removed in order to provide a smaller and more maintainable core.
-It primarily existed to create symmetry with `db.createReadStream()` but through much [discussion](https://github.com/level/levelup/issues/199), removing it was the best course of action.
+It primarily existed to create symmetry with `db.createReadStream()` but through much [discussion](https://github.com/Level/levelup/issues/199), removing it was the best course of action.

 The main driver for this was performance.
 While `db.createReadStream()` performs well under most use cases, `db.createWriteStream()` was highly dependent on the application keys and values.
 Thus we can't provide a standard implementation and encourage more `write-stream` implementations to be created to solve the broad spectrum of use cases.

-Check out the implementations that the community has already produced [here](https://github.com/level/levelup/wiki/Modules#write-streams).
+Check out the implementations that the community has already produced [here](https://github.com/Level/levelup/wiki/Modules#write-streams).

 ## Promise Support